The Benefits of Water

 Constipation

 One of the primary causes of digestive issues is dehydration.
 Water takes on many responsibilities for making sure the body functions properly, including nourishing the intestines and moisturizing the foods we consume to make sure that they can move through the digestive tract smoothly.
-When your body doesn’t get enough water, the intestines soak up its limited supply and leave food byproduct hard and dry.
-This interaction can cause bloating, stomach cramps and/or constipation.
+When your body doesn't get enough water, the intestines soak up its limited supply leaving food by product hard and dry.
+This interaction can cause bloating, stomach cramps and or constipation.

 If you experience frequent indigestion, drinking a glass of water after you eat will help to mitigate the acidity of stomach fluids.
 However, it is best to avoid drinking water while eating because the intake of fluids could slow down digestion.